Eagle Software Toolchains

 The Portland Group (PGI) compiler suite includes NVIDIA GPU support via CUDA and the directive-based OpenACC programming model, as well as full support for NVIDIA CUDA C extensions.

 Intel's MPI library enables tight interoperability with its processors and software development framework, and is a solid choice for most HPC applications.

 The Open MPI framework is a free and open-source communications library that is commonly developed against by many programmers.
-Eagle hosts major versions 1, 2, and 3 of this library to enable backward compatibility as well as new features.
 As an open-source package with strong academic support, the latest ideas may appear as implementations here prior to commercial MPI libraries.

 Note that the Slurm-integrated builds of OpenMPI do not create the mpirun or mpiexec wrapper scripts that you may be used to.
 Ideally you should use srun (to take advantage of Slurm integration), but you can also use OpenMPI's native job launcher orterun.
 Some have also had success simply symlinking mpirun to orterun.

 OpenMPI implements two Byte Transfer Layers for data transport between ranks in the same physical memory space: sm and vader.
 Both use a memory-mapped file, which by default is placed in /tmp.
 On Eagle, the node-local /tmp filesystem is quite small, and it is easy to fill this and crash or hang your job.
 Non-default locations of this file may be set through the OMPI_TMPDIR environment variable.

 - If you are running only a few ranks per node with modest buffer space requirements, consider setting OMPI_TMPDIR to /dev/shm in your job script.

 - If you are running many nodes per rank, you should set OMPI_TMPDIR to /tmp/scratch, which holds at least 1 TB depending on Eagle node type.